Biology on Station Ahead of Spacewalk, Cargo Dragon Mission

-Category: Space Hits: 1Expedition 65 astronauts Shane Kimbrough and Akihiko Hoshide perform maintenance on a pair of U.S. spacesuits.
+Category: Space Hits: 3Expedition 65 astronauts Shane Kimbrough and Akihiko Hoshide perform maintenance on a pair of U.S. spacesuits.

 Human research and space botany kept the Expedition 65 crew busy today.
 The International Space Station residents also stayed focused on next week’s spacewalk and packed a U.S. cargo craft.